The Quaboag Planters

 The biography of James Travis contains more adventure than that of any of the other planters.
 James, apparently, was a man of great hunting ability who had considerable knowledge and experience in frontier living.

-His third son was Henry, who sailed from Southampton on March 24, 1633/4 on the “Mary and John,” Robert Sayres, Master.
+The Henry Travers, documented father of James, sailed from Southampton on March 24, 1633/4 on the “Mary and John,” Robert Sayres, Master.
 The certificate of those who took the “oaths of supremacy and allegiance,” contains the name of Henry, indicates that he lived at Ipswich for one year and then removed to Newbury.
 He received several grants of land there and married Bridgett Fitts of Ipswich.
 Two children were born of this marriage, Sarah in 1636 and James in 1645.

 It appears that Henry Travers went to sea in 1648 and never returned.
 However, prior to his departure, he had made a will, dated July 26, 1648, by the terms of which his son James was to receive his house and adjoining half acre lot, and another four acre lot at “New Town,” his share of a land division, and eight acres of salt marsh, plus a copper kettle, iron pot, iron skillet, two saws, an ox, and a pair of steers.